K-Maheswar-reddy/MaheSh-Portfolio/README.md

 (Add screenshots here after running the project)

 License
-MIT License © 2025 Your Name
+MIT License © 2025 Maheswar Reddy K

 If you want, I can also **add emojis for each section title** and a **demo image placeholder** so your GitHub page looks more eye-catching.
 Do you want me to make that styled version?